 - Receiving transfer credit for a course does not guarantee that it can be used to fulfill your major requirements.
 Be sure to check in with your major department to see what their policy is on transfer credit and major requirements.

-- Check out these Registrar pages for more detailed information about the transfer credit process and instructions on how to submit a transfer credit request.
+- Check out these Registrar pages below for more detailed information about the transfer credit process and instructions on how to submit a transfer credit request.